Showing all 19 results

 Trail cameras behind glass

 Note that infrared sensors are disturbed by window panes so that no recordings are made.
 In addition, the black LEDs reflect in glass panes, so that overexposure can occur during night shots.
 It is therefore unfortunately not possible to position the camera for animal observation in the garden shed or in the house behind a pane of glass.
-Fortunately, the Wild-Vision Full HD 5.0 is weatherproof and can be positioned outdoors.
-With the included lashing strap, it can be attached to a tree, for example.
+Fortunately, the Wild-Vision Full HD 5.0

 The best trail camera

 A wildlife camera is a special type of surveillance camera that photographs and / or films moving objects.
 Wildlife cameras work independently because they are operated with rechargeable batteries or batteries.
 Our test candidates are usually equipped with eight AA batteries.
 Advantage: Wildlife cameras can also be used in the most remote places, such as in the forest or in the allotment garden, where there is no power socket.

 A wildlife camera usually lasts for several weeks without having to change the batteries.
 It is not possible to give a blanket statement, because the power requirement depends on various factors and settings.
 How often is the camera activated, does it only take individual photos or does it also record longer videos?
 If you don’t feel like changing batteries regularly, you should look around for a model that can be connected to a solar panel.